asheroto/Chocolatey-Package-Updater/README.md

 ## Inspiration

 Thie package was inspired by the [Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au) but that project is no longer maintained and I wanted to create something that was more lightweight and easier to use.
+The goal is to make it as easy as possible to update your Chocolatey packages without having to write regex or much more than a few lines of code.

 ## Features